 \section{Experiments and Analyses}

 In this section, we conduct extensive experiments on~\dataname, across various mainstream LLMs, to quantify the current LLMs' capacity to tackle high-level research tasks.
-Specifically, \cref{subsec:experiment_equation} for \textbf{\ColoredEQ}, \cref{subsec:experiment_exp} for \textbf{\ColoredEXP}, \cref{subsec:experiment_review} for \textbf{\ColoredReview}, and \cref{subsec:experiment_meta_review} for \textbf{\ColoredMetaReview}.
+Specifically, \cref{subsec:experiment_equation} for \textbf{\ColoredEQ}, \cref{subsec:experiment_exp} for \textbf{\ColoredEXP}, \cref{subsec:experiment_review} for \textbf{\ColoredReview}; and \cref{subsec:experiment_meta_review} for \textbf{\ColoredMetaReview}.
 Please refer to Appendix~\ref{appendix:details_model} for running details of the LLMs.

 \paragraph{Settings.} As different LLMs have distinct context windows, to ensure a fair comparison, we fix the maximum input length for all models.
-According to the data statistics of Table~\ref{tab:equations_statistics}, we empirically use 1,000 words for both contexts before and after equations, i.e., 2,000 surrounded words.
+According to Table~\ref{tab:equations_statistics}, we empirically use 1,000 words for both contexts before and after equations, i.e., 2,000 surrounding words.

-\paragraph{Main results.} Table~\ref{tab:equation_main_tab} shows the main results.
-Firstly, the open-source LLMs, especially the Falcon and Gemma, perform unexpectedly disappointing (even worse than random guesses).
-These screwed scores are mainly due to the poor long-context instruction following ability, where we find some open-source LLMs are confused with the massive input and often copy the LaTeX code from the input.
-In contrast, closed-source LLMs generally achieve superior accuracy, probably owing to the richer scientific knowledge from the larger model parameters.
-However, considering the conventional multi-choice QA formulation of~\tasknameequation, the recently-released GPT-4o solely gets 43.18, implying the unique challenge of \tasknameequation~compared with other scientific QA benchmarks~\citep{song2023nlpbench}.
-Notably, with the help of internal CoT, o1 gains stronger performances than GPT-4/GPT-4o, indicating the potential benefits of adopting reasoning for this task.